 2. Build Prototypes

-After defining the requirements of the project, your software development team can start developing.
+After defining the project’s requirements, your software development team can start developing.
 Clients, developers, and other stakeholders must work together to create a final product that everybody feels good about.

 Remember, rapid application development is by definition iterative.
 This is one of the few processes that will occur more than once.
 Building prototypes should also happen at a fast pace.